Lufu251/RaylibCMakeTemplate/README.md

 ## About The Project
 - ToDo

-## Installation
+## Building
-- The project is useing RAYLIB and RAYGUI.
+- The project is useing RAYLIB.
 - With the provided CMakeLists.txt you should be able to compile the project on Windows and Linux.
 - [x] Install CMake
 - [x] Install any C++ compiler